Handling of Farmed Animals

 SPCA opposes the use of inappropriate methods for moving, restraining, holding or carrying animals, such as the use of electric prods, striking animals and holding or carrying animals upside down for extended periods of time.

-The animals must never be hit, kicked or harmed in any way by the animal handler or devices.
-Goads and electric prodders must not be used.
-It is never acceptable to prod or hit animals in the udder, anus, genital regions including vulva or scrotum, the whole head including eyes, nose, ears, and any injured or diseased area.
+Animals must never be hit, kicked or harmed in any way by the animal handler.
+Electric prodders must not be used.
+It is never acceptable to use a goad to prod or hit animals in the udder, anus, and genital regions including vulva or scrotum, the whole head including eyes, nose, ears, and any injured or diseased area.

 SPCA advocates that animals who are unable to walk must be swiftly and humanely killed in situ without being moved.

-Where animals are unable to walk, and treatment is not feasible, they must be humanely euthanased immediately.
+Where animals are unable to walk, and treatment is not feasible, they must be humanely euthanised immediately.

 SPCA advocates for the development and widespread application of more humane methods of handling poultry across the farming industry.